Jevan27/NuxtVGP/README.md

 # Nuxt 3 / Vuetify / Graphql / Pinia Starter

-This template incorporates the utilization of Nuxt3, Vuetify, GraphQL, and Pinia to create a robust foundation
+This assessment incorporates the utilization of Nuxt3, Vuetify, GraphQL, Pinia, Tailwind Css and GSAP to create a robust foundation

 ### To learn more, you can check out: